Rayalaseema Thermal Power Station: Power Plant

 Rayalaseema Thermal Power Plant was developed under 3 stages namely stage I, II, III and IV.

 The station is performing well in the recent years by achieving high plant load factor.
 It stood first in country during 1998–99, 2002–03, 2003–04 and second during 1999–2000, 2001–02.

-The station has received Meritorious productivity awards for six consecutive years and Incentive award for seven consecutive years.
-BHEL commissioned stage IV unit 1x600MW in March 2018 leading to total installed capacity of RTPP to 1650MW.
+The station has received meritorious productivity awards for six consecutive years and incentive award for seven consecutive years.
+BHEL commissioned stage IV unit 1×600 MW in March 2018 leading to total installed capacity of RTPP to 1650 MW.